JouniJokelainen/DevopsWithDocker/PART3/readme.md

 Create deployment pipeline

-For this task, I used edited course material as an web app.
+For this task, I used [course material](https://github.com/docker-hy/docker-hy.github.io) (_Jekyll website using Ruby_) as an web app.
+I forked it and cloned fork to my laptop.
+I edited text on first page a bit.
 Deployment pipeline was created with _Circleci_ and its [Heroku orb](https://circleci.com/orbs/registry/orb/circleci/heroku).

 I also needed to create a [Procfile](./3.2/Procfile) and place it in apps rootfolder.
 Procfile tells Heroku how to run the app after its deployed by Circleci pipeline.
 Procfile is configured as follows _web jekyll serve --no-watch --port $PORT --host 0.0.0.0_